FortiGate

 Solution

-Depending upon the mode of operation of the firewall whether it is operating on Profile-based NGFW which is also treated as the traditional way of creating and defining the different UTM profiles and then applying them directly to the policy (either firewall ipv4 policy or proxy policy) or if the firewall is operating on Policy-based NGFW mode (gives more granular control in terms of Central NAT and SSL inspection and Auth policy apart from normal security policy section), In both cases, consolidated use of profile groups comes very handy and administratively gives more control and saves time.
+Depending upon the mode of operation of the firewall whether it is operating on Profile-based NGFW which is also treated as the traditional way of creating and defining the different UTM profiles and then applying them directly to the policy (either firewall ipv4 policy or proxy policy) or if the firewall is operating on Policy-based NGFW mode (gives more granular control in terms of Central NAT and SSL inspection and Auth policy apart from normal security policy section), in both cases, consolidated use of profile groups comes very handy and administratively gives more control and saves time.

 These profile groups also assist in implementing specific network design and access methods depending upon the security posture of the company.